-Important Keyword: Arrears of Rent, Composite Rent, Income from salary, Income Tax, Unrealised Rent.
+Important Keywords: Arrears of Rent, Composite Rent, Income from Salary, Income Tax, Unrealised Rent.

 Taxability of Composite Rent, Unrealised Rent, and Arrears of Rent